All Episodes

 So let me share with you what I've brought to the table.

-Uh Mark Davis from uh Dallas Fort Worth, and uh we're thrilled uh I'm thrilled to be with you today.
+I'm thrilled to be with you today.

-So uh and and there's something kind of significant about today.
+And there's something kind of significant about today.

-He'll tell you what he was doing on Tuesday, but it's uh it's a nice opportunity to take some time off before the home stretch of a lifetime.
+But it's a nice opportunity to take some time off before the home stretch of a lifetime.

 It's called being Clarence Thomas's wife.

-And for both reasons, it was such a joy to be around her, and a couple of other folks too, but with with all of that still rattling around in my head just from last night, it has me thinking about the Tea Party passions and what are they really going to mean.
+But with all of that still rattling around in my head just from last night, it has me thinking about the Tea Party passions and what are they really going to mean.

-I mean, when we wake up on November 3rd, uh exhausted from partying, I hope.
+I mean, when we wake up on November 3rd, exhausted from partying, I hope, with whatever lubrication we please, sprite or something harder, I don't know.

-Uh that's when the real fight begins.
+That's when the real fight begins.

-Let's go back to uh April 15th, 2009.
+Let's go back to April 15th, 2009.

 This regime had been in power for a scant three months.

-And in just that amount of time, uh an outfit called the Tea Party Patriots was taking shape, and their co-founders were with us last night here in Texas, Mark Meckler and Jenny Beth Martin, both great.
+And in just that amount of time, an outfit called the Tea Party Patriots was taking shape, and their co-founders were with us last night here in Texas, Mark Meckler and Jenny Beth Martin, both great.

-And they told a story, it was it was very self-deprecating.
+And they told a story.

 It took eight years for people to get tired of Bush.